UNITED STATES SECURITIES AND EXCHANGE COMMISSION

 Employment Agreement with Mr. Eisenberg

-The Company entered into an employment agreement with Mr. Eisenberg effective as of December 1, 2016.
-The agreement is for an initial term of one year, and automatically renews for successive one year periods unless either party gives notice to the other no later than 90 days prior to the expiration of the then-applicable term; provided, however, that the Company may terminate the agreement at any time.
-Mr. Eisenberg’s annual salary under the agreement is $300,000, and is subject to annual review and upward adjustment only by the Board.
-Mr. Eisenberg is also eligible to receive a bonus equal to 35% of his annual salary based on the attainment of certain individual and/or Company goals established by the Board or a committee thereto.
-Mr. Eisenberg is also eligible to participate in the Company’s employee benefit, welfare and other plans, as may be maintained by the Company from time to time, on a basis no less favorable than those provided to other similarly-situated executives of the Company.
-Mr. Eisenberg is also subject to certain customary confidentiality, non-solicitation and non-competition provisions.
+We entered into an employment agreement with Mr. Eisenberg effective as of December 1, 2016 for him to serve as Chief Operating Officer (the “Original Agreement”).
+The Original Agreement was for an initial term of one year, and automatically renewed for successive one year periods unless either party gave notice to the other no later than 90 days prior to the expiration of the then-applicable term; provided, however, that we could terminate the Original Agreement at any time.
+Mr. Eisenberg’s annual salary under the Original Agreement was $300,000, and was subject to annual review and upward adjustment only by the Compensation Committee of the Board.
+Mr. Eisenberg was also eligible to receive a bonus equal to 35% of his annual salary based on the attainment of certain individual and/or Company goals established by the Board or a committee thereto.
+Mr. Eisenberg was also eligible to participate in our employee benefit, welfare and other plans, as may be maintained by us from time to time, on a basis no less favorable than those provided to other similarly situated executives of the Company.
+Mr. Eisenberg was also subject to certain customary confidentiality, non-solicitation and non-competition provisions.

-If Mr. Eisenberg’s employment is terminated by the Company without “Cause” (as defined in his employment agreement) or if he resigns for “Good Reason” (as defined in his employment agreement), he will be entitled to receive (i) six months of his then current base salary, paid over time in accordance with the Company’s payroll practices then in effect if he has been employed by the Company for six months or less, (ii) 12 months of his then current base salary, paid over time in accordance with the Company’s payroll practices then in effect if he has been employed by the Company for more than six months, (iii) a pro-rated annual bonus and (iv) payment of premiums for continued health benefits under COBRA for up to six months.
+Under the Original Agreement, if Mr. Eisenberg’s employment was terminated by us without “Cause” (as defined in the Original Agreement) or if he resigned for “Good Reason” (as defined in the Original Agreement), he was entitled to receive (i) six months of his then current base salary, paid over time in accordance with our payroll practices then in effect if he had been employed by us for six months or less, (ii) 12 months of his then current base salary, paid over time in accordance with our payroll practices then in effect if he had been employed by us for more than six months, (iii) a pro-rated annual bonus and (iv) payment of premiums for continued health benefits under COBRA for up to six months.

 Director Compensation Table

-As our employee directors, Messrs.
-Maguire and Eisenberg do not receive any compensation for their Board service.
-The following table sets forth information for the year ended December 31, 2016 regarding the compensation awarded to, earned by or paid to our non-employee directors:
+As our employee directors during fiscal 2017, each of Mr. Maguire and Mr. Eisenberg did not receive any compensation for his Board service during the last completed year.
+Mr. Maguire resigned from the Board effective August 9, 2017.
+The following table sets forth information for the year ended December 31, 2017 regarding the compensation awarded to, earned by or paid to our non-employee directors: